Pablo73/Pablo73/README.md

 </br>

 Hello everyone.
-I'm Pablo, a guy who loves problems, and sharing knowledge and experiences.
-I'm a junior dev but in whatever I can help, please feel free to explore my repository and if you prefer, you can get in touch.
+I am Pablo, a guy who loves problems, and sharing knowledge and experiences.
+I am a web developer, so if there is anything I can help with, feel free to explore my repository and if you prefer, contact me.

 </br>